 Another part of the flight test program were acceleration and deceleration maneuvers at a constant defined altitude.
-In this case, only two test points were performed at 30000 ft and 45000 ft, because the maximum speed was limited to 300 kt $V{CAS}$ due to the nose boom vibrations.
-Flight data from these maneuvers will also be analyzed during the system identification process.
+In this case, only two test points were performed at 30,000 ft and 45,000 ft, because the maximum speed was limited to 300 kt computed airspeed due to the nose boom vibrations.

-In total, over 590 maneuvers were performed during the flight test program, resulting in a total of 6.5 hours of recorded data.
+In total, over 590 maneuvers were performed during the flight test program, resulting in a total of 6.5 h of recorded data.
 A good coverage of the angle of attack and angle of sideslip flight data is required for the aerodynamic system identification.
 An evaluation of the entire data set after the flight test program showed that the measurements covered an angle of attack range between $-4^{\circ}$ and $12^{\circ}$ and a sideslip angle coverage between about $-10^{\circ}$ and $10^{\circ}$ .
 The Mach number represented by the measured flight data ranged from 0.22 to 0.83.
 The results show that a good coverage of the operational envelope has already been obtained in the first flight test campaign.
 However, it should be noted that flight data at high angle of attack, near stall, are not currently part of the collected data.
 This will be part of the extended test program, collecting data near the envelope boundary at high and low speeds.